Guts (album): Commercial performance

+United States

 In the United States, Guts debuted at number one on Billboard 200 chart, earning 302,000 album-equivalent units (including 150,000 in pure album sales) in its first week, approximately 7,000 more units than her debut.
 It became Rodrigo's second album to top the chart.
 The album also accumulated a total of 199.59 million on-demand streams of the album's songs, with all 12 tracks charting in the top 40 of the Hot 100, including a return to the number-one spot for "Vampire".
 Of those 150,000 pure sales, 94,000 came from vinyl records, registering the seventh largest week of vinyl sales in history since Luminate began electronically tracking sales in 1991.
 The twelve constituent songs of the album appeared simultaneously in the Top 40 of the Billboard Hot 100, and along with the eleven tracks from Sour that were also placed within the first forty positions, they credited Rodrigo with being the first artist in history to accomplish this feat with only two albums released.
 Following the release of the deluxe version, Guts ascended to the second spot of the Billboard 200 on the chart dated April 6, 2024, moving 73,000 units in its twenty-ninth week.

 All tracks on the deluxe version also made their debut on the Billboard Hot 100.
+As of April 2, 2026, Guts has been certified triple platinum by the RIAA for over 3 million sales units in the United States.

+Worldwide

 In the United Kingdom, the album landed at the top on the UK Albums Chart with 60,300 units, scoring Rodrigo's second number-one album in the country and surpassing Sours first week sales with roughly 10,000 more units.
 It also had the fourth highest entry on the chart in 2023, outselling the entirety of the top 10 combined.

 In Australia, the album debuted at number one on the ARIA Albums Chart, her second number one in the country, while all the tracks debuted on the ARIA Singles Chart.
 "Vampire" (which had already debuted at number one on the singles chart in July) and "Bad Idea Right?" rose to the Top 3.
 Guts entered at the number one spot of the New Zealand Albums Chart, becoming her second consecutive number-one album.